 If you've found that the processing times have speeded up significantly and you actually do want to apply for a work permit, use Form I-765, Application for Employment Authorization, available for free download from the USCIS website.

-When finished, mail the form, the fee ($380 as of early 2013), two passport-style photos, and proof of your fiancé visa status (such as a copy of your approval notice, the stamp in your passport, and your Form I-94) to the appropriate USCIS Service Center, as indicated on the USCIS Web page for I-765 filing addresses.
+When finished, mail the form, the fee, two passport-style photos, and proof of your fiancé visa status (such as a copy of your approval notice, the stamp in your passport, and your Form I-94) to the appropriate USCIS Service Center indicated on the USCIS Web page for I-765 filing addresses.